 I shall know fully, even as I am fully known

-- The Story of Old Ben, the Bear
+- The Journey of the Magi

 Do you wish to understand our Lord’s meaning?